UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/vscode_remote_connection/index.md

 **Step 1: Set up SSH key authentication**

-{==This step needs to be performed one time only==}.
+==This step needs to be performed one time only==.
 Once you've set up SSH keys, they will persist in your environment for subsequent sessions.
 The hostname for the file transfer nodes is `filexfer.hpc.arizona.edu`.
 Once this process is complete, it will allow VS Code to directly connect to the HPC systems without using passwords or Duo authentication (which may cause connection issues).

 We have detailed documentation for setting up SSH keys on the bastion host here: [SSH Keys](/registration_and_access/system_access/#ssh-keys).
 Follow the procedure documented on that page, but replace `hpc.arizona.edu` in any commands with `filexfer.hpc.arizona.edu`.